 Common side effects with all medications

-Some of the common side effects that you are likely to experience on taking most erectile dysfunction medication include stomach upset, flushing,(a tingly feeling, redness or general increase in warmth) stuffy nose, and a light headache.
+Some of the common side effects that you are likely to experience on taking most erectile dysfunction medication include stomach upset, flushing,(a tingly feeling, redness, or general increase in warmth) stuffy nose, and a slight headache.
 The side effects are not that serious and subside in an hour or so.

 Lessening the side effects

 If you are starting to use any erectile dysfunction medication start with a lower dosage for a few months and reduce the frequency of taking the drug.
 Increase the frequency and the intensity of the dosage gradually.
 This allows the body to get used to the drug and reduces the occurrence of the side effects.
 You can also lessen the side effects by taking lots of water.
 Keeping your body hydrated lowers headaches and prevents muscle cramps.

 Medical problems that are made worse by Erectile Dysfunction Medication

 Below are some medical conditions that may get worse or cause serious side effects on taking ED medications.
 Consult your doctor if you suffer from any of the conditions before buying them.